 Your account is also your way to access your NCHE Membership History Dashboard.
 This dashboard lets you see your NCHE membership history, donations, event registrations and subscriptions to print and email lists.

-When you log into nche.com and go to "Your Account", you are see information about your WEBSITE STORE account.
+When you log into nche.com and go to "Your Account", you will see information about your WEBSITE STORE account.

-Your Website Account enables you to log into our store and download digital files you've purchases, and see your download history.
+Your Website Account enables you to log into our store and download digital files you've purchased, and see your download history.

 To access your Digital Files, click on the "Files" tab.
 There you will find a list of every digital file you have purchased, including your download history for each file.